FilipDeVos/setup-vim/README.md

 - create a symbolic link to \_gvimrc in the %userprofile% folder
 - create a directory link to vimfiles in the %userprofile% folder

-If you already have vim installed, or you don't like chocolatey, you can run the installConfigOnly.ps1 script to setup the config files on your system.
+I recommend installing vim from https://github.com/vim/vim-win32-installer/releases as the versions of vim on chocolatey or the vim.org site don't have +directx enabled.
+You can run the installConfigOnly.ps1 script to setup the config files on your system.

 My vim config results in a layout like this